 Disclosures

 VRB has participated in a Safety Monitoring Committee for Protagonist Therapeutics.
-He has received consulting fees from Imugene; research funding (institutional) from Abbvie, Pfizer, Incyte, Jazz, and NMDP; and drug support (institutional) from Chimerix for a trial.
+He serves as an Associate Editor for the Elsevier Journal, Current Problems in Cancer.
+He has received consulting fees from Imugene, Sanofi, and Taiho; research funding (institutional) from Abbvie, Pfizer, Incyte, Jazz, NMDP, MEI Pharma, Sanofi, and Actinium Pharmaceuticals; and drug support (institutional) from Chimerix for a trial.

 Rebecca Connor, MD